RonAaron61/EIT-Microcontroller/README.md

 ### AD9833

-To create the sine wave signal I use the AD9833 dds module, which can produce sine, triangle, and square wave signals with 0-12.5 MHz, but in this project, I only use 50 kHz.
+To create the sine wave signal I use the AD9833 dds module, which can produce sine, triangle, and square wave signals with 0-12.5 MHz.
 The module can be powered with 2.3 V to 5.5 V. This module uses a 3-wire SPI interface.

 <img src="assets/image/AD9833.jpg" width=600></img>